 - Salvador R., Miranda P.C., Roth Y. and Zangen A. (2009) High permeability cores to optimize the stimulation of deeply located brain regions using transcranial magnetic stimulation.
-Phys.
 Med.
 Biol.
 54: 3113-28.

 - Levkovitz Y., Harel E.V.,Roth Y., Braw Y., Sheer A. , Katz L., Gersner R. and Zangen A. (2009) Deep transcranial magnetic stimulation over the prefrontal cortex: evaluation of antidepressant and cognitive effects in depressive patients.
 Brain Stimulation 2: 188-200.